 Once clicked, you will be able to import the content your public articles by providing the URL of your Zendesk Help Center:

 There are also methods for importing your Zendesk tickets into Tidio, as well as data from Gorgias and Intercom.
-That can be achieved directly with the assistance of our team, and requires an active Lyro AI Chatbot subscription.
+That can be achieved directly with the assistance of our team, and requires an active Lyro AI Agent subscription.

 Please see this article for more details on these methods.